dvmonroe/release-notes/README.md

 meant for situations where other team members in your organization need to know about key changes to the production software.
 These key changes are determined by the labeling you set forth in the configuration for features, bugs and misc commits.
-If you're looking for a comprehnsive changelog that reflects resolved github issues and uses the github api, I'd suggest you look at something else like [github-changelog-generator](https://github.com/github-changelog-generator/github-changelog-generator).
+If you're looking for a comprehensive changelog that reflects resolved github issues and uses the github api, I'd suggest you look at something else like [github-changelog-generator](https://github.com/github-changelog-generator/github-changelog-generator).